-The EarthPower facility uses anaerobic digestion technology to convert solid and liquid food waste, into a combustible gas similar to natural gas.
+The EarthPower facility located in Sydney uses anaerobic digestion technology to convert solid and liquid food waste, into a combustible gas similar to natural gas.

 The digester gas is then recovered and used as a renewable fuel source in cogeneration engines to produce green electricity.
 This electricity is then sold to the grid for distribution to domestic, commercial and industrial clients.

 A by-product of the anaerobic digestion process is a nutrient rich sludge, which is dried and granulated for sale as a fertilizer into the agriculture and horticultural markets.
 Waste heat from the cogeneration engines is used in the fertilizer drying process and to heat the digesters.